-Travelers can easily access this Island through ferry boats from Malpe Beach.
+Travelers can easily visit the Island through ferry boat from Malpe Beach.
 The Island is also termed as Coconut Island and Thonsepar.
-This island is an important Geo-Tourism Spot.
-The islands are famous for their rows of columnar basaltic lava; the formations rise up like blocks on a column graph, rectangular rows pushing up from the ground.
+This island is an important Geo Tourism Spot.
+The islands are famous for their rows of columnar basaltic lava rock formations.
+The formations rise up like blocks on a column graph, rectangular rows pushing up from the ground.
 Most of these rocks are hexagonal in shape.
-The islands are one of twenty six geological monuments of India.
+The quite popular tourist attraction is one of twenty six geological monuments of India.